Furniture Glossary®

 Bookcase:

-A piece of furniture containing horizontal shelves that are intended to house books or display items.
+A bookcase is a piece of furniture containing horizontal shelves that are intended to house books or display items.
 Bookcases are commonly shaped like storage cabinets and/or chests and most often made from wood.

 Credenza: